Understanding Probate and Trusts in Ireland | Synnott Lawline

-Our family law department handle Wills, Probate and the administration of Estates.
+Our family law department handles Wills, Probate and the administration of Estates.

 What is Probate and How does it Work?